cosc-404-2022/lab5/README.md

 - Modify the `query/Optimizer.java` file to support execution of the ORDER BY clause you just created.
 Note that we will limit support to only one attribute either ASC or DESC.
 (10 marks)

+## Submission

+The lab can be marked immediately by the professor or TA by showing the output of the JUnit tests and by a quick code review.
+Otherwise, submit the URL of your GitHub repository on Canvas. **Make sure to commit and push your updates to GitHub.**